mgrigajtis/tweetwall/README.md

 Simply call the print_tweets method like so:
 Tweetwall.print_tweets("oceancucumber")

-Optionally, you can specify they number of tweets:
+Optionally, you can specify the number of tweets:
 Tweetwall.print_tweets("oceancucumber", 10)

 ## Contributing